oduwsdl/MementoEmbed/README.md

 # MementoEmbed

-A tool to create [oEmbed](https://oembed.com/)-compatible embeddable cards for mementoes to summarize archival collections.
+A tool to create [oEmbed](https://oembed.com/)-compatible embeddable cards for mementos to summarize archival collections.

 **⚠️ NOTE: This tool is still in its early prototyping stage!**